 RPA vs Agentic AI: Smart Automation Comparison

 Traditional RPA breaks when systems change.
 The shift toward agentic AI represents moving from following rigid scripts to pursuing goals with reasoning and adaptability.
-This guide breaks down how RPA and agentic AI actually work, when each approach makes sense, and how to evaluate whether your automation strategy is ready for the next generation of intelligent agents.
+This guide breaks down how RPA and agentic AI actually work, when each approach makes sense, and how transforming enterprise automation with agentic AI can impact your automation strategy and readiness for the next generation of intelligent agents.

 RPA vs Agentic AI at a Glance